dhis2-metadata/C19_CS/docs/c19_cs-design.md

 3. provide epidemiological information to conduct risk assessments at the national, regional and global level; and
 4. provide epidemiological information to guide preparedness and response measures.

-The system design builds upon existing case-based disease surveillance principles and information system requirements that have been developed collaboratively between the WHO and UiO since 2017.
+The system design builds upon existing case disease surveillance principles and information system requirements that have been developed collaboratively between the WHO and UiO since 2017.
 The COVID-19 surveillance package was developed with the intent to align to [WHO technical guidance on nCoV-19 surveillance and case definitions][2], updated March 20, 2020.
 Note that this design may not necessarily reflect the latest available interim global guidance developed by WHO as updates may be released rapidly.
 National guidelines and policies may vary and it is recommended to adapt this package to local context.

 ## System Design Summary

-The DHIS2 case-based surveillance tracker metadata was based on the **[WHO COVID-19 case reporting template][3]** and the mapping of data dictionaries can be accessed at: [DHIS2 CBS tracker metadata WHO line-list data dictionary][4].
+The DHIS2 case surveillance tracker metadata was based on the **[WHO COVID-19 case reporting template][3]** and the mapping of data dictionaries can be accessed at: [DHIS2 CBS tracker metadata WHO line-list data dictionary][4].

 In the development of this configuration package, an effort has been made to follow UiO’s [general design principles][5] and a common [naming convention][6].

 The COVID-19 digital data package supports surveillance workflows and automated analysis for key components of routine and active surveillance.
 This package includes a Case Surveillance Tracker and Contact registration & follow-up tracker, which are installed together in the same metadata package.
 The tracker programs are optimized to be installed with other COVID-19 surveillance packages, including the Points of Entry Screening Tracker and aggregate daily surveillance dataset.

-1. **[Use Case 1: COVID-19 Case-based surveillance tracker][7]**: enrols & tracks suspected cases; captures symptoms, demographics, risk factors & exposures; creates lab requests; links confirmed cases with contacts; and monitors patient outcomes.
+1. **[Use Case 1: COVID-19 Case surveillance tracker][7]**: enrols & tracks suspected cases; captures symptoms, demographics, risk factors & exposures; creates lab requests; links confirmed cases with contacts; and monitors patient outcomes.
 This package can be installed as a standalone COVID-19 package or can be integrated into a country’s existing integrated disease surveillance & response tracker.
-Metadata for the case-based surveillance tracker is aligned with the WHO [COVID-19 surveillance data dictionary][8]
+Metadata for the case surveillance tracker is aligned with the WHO [COVID-19 surveillance data dictionary][8]

     > n.b.
-The COVID-19 case-based tracker can be implemented either as a ‘standalone’ program for COVID-19 specific disease surveillance as described here; or, COVID-19 concepts can be integrated into an existing case-based surveillance tracker program if one already exists in-country.
+The COVID-19 case tracker can be implemented either as a ‘standalone’ program for COVID-19 specific disease surveillance as described here; or, COVID-19 concepts can be integrated into an existing case surveillance tracker program if one already exists in-country.
 Please refer to installation and implementation guidance for more details.

 1. **[Use Case 2: Contact registration & follow-up][9]**: strengthens active case detection through contact tracing activities, such as identification and follow-up of contacts of a suspected or confirmed COVID-19 case.

 Digital data packages are optimized for Android data collection with the DHIS2 Capture App, free to download on the [Google Play store][10].

-## Use Case 1: COVID-19 Case-based surveillance tracker
+## Use Case 1: COVID-19 Case surveillance tracker

-The COVID-19 case-based surveillance tracker can be adapted and used by countries to supplement existing national disease surveillance programs.
+The COVID-19 case surveillance tracker can be adapted and used by countries to supplement existing national disease surveillance programs.
 The basic case surveillance program is designed to:

 1. Enroll suspected\* COVID-19 cases (*generally appearing at a health facility, but may be enrolled at other places*)
 2. Capture key information about the suspected case including demographics and exposures, such as symptoms, contact with a previously confirmed case & travel history